-Generally, dental crowns may last between 5 to 15 years.
-In some cases, crowns may last up to 25 to 30 years.
-Crowns should last for a period of at least five years.
-For this reason, most insurance companies agree to pay in case a crown requires replacement any time after the first five years.
-However, with the right care, crowns can potentially last much longer.
+Generally, dental crowns last between 5 to 15 years.
+In some cases, crowns last up to 25 to 30 years.
+In fact, many insurance companies pay for crown replacement every five years or so.
+With appropriate care, crowns can last much longer than that!

-With the brittle nature of the dental porcelain, you cannot completely rule out breakability.
-The longevity of a crown also depends on personal hygiene and the stress exerted on them.
-Clenching and grinding the teeth is one of the most common causes of cracks and chips in crowns.
-Continuing the habit of grinding and clenching your teeth may cause your crowns to fail early.
+Porcelain and other dental materials are not indestructible.
+They are vulnerable to wear.
+The longevity of a crown also depends on personal hygiene and habits.
+Clenching and grinding the teeth is one of the most common causes of cracks and chips.
+Chronic teeth-grinding and teeth-clenching places excessive stress on the crown, and may cause it to fail early.

 Dr. Moutevelis and his team at Four Corners Dental Care to help solve dental related issues.

-If you experience any pain while biting downwards, your crown might be placed too high.
-You should immediately call your dentist, as the wrongly placed crowns can loosen and eventually fall off.
-In rare instances, a patient may face an allergy to the metal in a porcelain-fused-to-metal crown.
+Pain when biting down can indicate that your crown is placed too high.
+Immediately call your dentist; if the crown isn’t positioned properly, it can become loose and fall out.
+In rare instances, a patient may be allergic to the metal in a porcelain-fused-to-metal crown.